walt-id/waltid-identity/docs/proximity-test-automation.md

 `verify_proximity_suites.py` checks the named suites assigned to `jvm`, `android-host`, `ios-simulator` or `js-node`.
 The standard Gradle workflows invoke it after their tests.
-The iOS Kotlin and consumer lanes invoke the action from their checked-out revision, so editing that action changes the code actually executed by those lanes.
+The iOS Kotlin and consumer lanes pin the `gradle-ios` action; update both workflow pins when changing that action.
+Application sources and test scripts use the selected checkout.
 Path eligibility includes the guard scripts and native simulator test sources.

 `run-ios-wallet-sdk-tests.sh` reuses the verified shared release framework in CI and